jhipster/generator-jhipster-react-native/docs/oauth2-oidc.md

 Add the URL scheme from above as a valid redirect URI, followed by the word "authorize".
 For example, if your URL scheme is `oidc-example` then the redirect URI should look like `oidc-example://authorize`

+**Note:** When running the backend locally for Android, you will need to change the Keycloak config in `application.yml`.
+Replace `localhost` with your computer's network IP or another IP that resolves to your Keycloak instance.
+This is not an issue for Okta.

 #### Android URL Scheme Setup
 Where `oidc-example` is your chosen URL scheme, add the following to your app's `android/app/src/main/AndroidManifest.xml` file:
 ```xml